conchoecia/pauvre/README.md

     per circular genome and one directory of gene alignments.

 ## Updates:
+- 20171130 - v0.1.86 - some changes by @wdecoster to integrate `pauvre` into [nanoplot](https://github.com/wdecoster/NanoPlot),
+  as well as some formatting changes that *may* make `pauvre` work better with python2.7.
 - 20171025 - v0.1.83 - added some changes to make marginplot interface
   with @wdecoster's [nanoPlot](https://github.com/wdecoster/NanoPlot)
   package, and made `pauvre stats` only output data tables for